mountunion/MUProject/README.md

 # A better way to start your projects

-Introducing MU Project.
-If you're a CS/IS student at the University of Mount Union, use MU Project to quickly get up and running with a simple application.
+CS/IS student at the University of Mount Union can use MU Project to get up and running quickly with a simple starter application.

 ## MUPanel.java

-A simple Frame with several UI elements already hooked up for you.
+Just a humble little Frame with several UI elements already hooked up.
+If you just want the Frame with nothing else, I've marked what to delete from the source code.

 ![a simple frame](http://f.cl.ly/items/2I362P0M3z313z2e083G/mupanel.png)

 ## MetroButton.java

 A Metro-style subclass of JButton.
-They have a simple style, and nice aesthetic for any project.
-Also makes instantiating and customizing colors really easy.
-For instance:
+With a simple style, they can bring a nice aesthetic to any project.
+Instantiating is super easy; just choose a title and background color (hex code or Color.Something) to get started.
+Metro Buttons also have a subtle hover effect, which darkens your background color to show focus.

 ```java
 demoMetroButton = new MetroButton("I'm BLUE!", Color.decode("#71b3c7"));